 This group of RMOs have volunteered to wear the Red Resident Lanyard, which identifies them as someone who is prepared to be approached for help.
 In reality, Most of our RMOs are friendly and more than happy to help you in any event, but sometimes the question seems so basic that you’re afraid to ask, or you need help but your own team is tied up and your hesitant to approach a random stranger.

 All of you will be assigned to a mentor group.
-We usually have groups of between 4-6 interns matched up with a pair of RMO Mentors.
-This is a voluntary process, but we work on an “opt out” basis.
+We usually have groups of between 2-4 interns matched up with a pair of RMO Mentors.
+This is a voluntary process, but we work on an 'opt-out' basis.
 You will be asked if you have any objections to participation and then assigned to a mentor group.

-Your mentors will try to contact you either the week before Orientation or during Orientation week and will then plan opportunities to meet or touch base , individually and in as a group throughout the term.
+This year we are hoping your mentors will try to contact you around Christmas and will then plan opportunities to meet, talk and touch base individually, and as a group throughout the term.

-Issues discussed with you mentor will always be treated confidentially
+Issues discussed with your mentor will always be treated confidentially.

-- Mentors to be friendly and ask how you’re going.
+- Mentors are to be friendly and ask how you’re going.

-Participation in a Whatsapp Group or other form of contact.
+Participation in a Microsoft Teams Group or other form of contact.

-- Red Residents to be appoachable and/or offer assistance on the wards such as how to navigate the IT systems, organise investigations, or help with basic practical skills e.g. cannulation, bloods, IDC and NG.
-(Remembering that mentors are not an actual point of escalation, but rather they can offer advice on HOW to escalate if necessary)
+- Red Residents to be approachable and/or offer assistance on the wards, such as how to navigate the IT systems, organise investigations, or help with basic practical skills e.g. cannulation, bloods, IDC and NG (remembering that mentors are not an actual point of escalation, but rather they can offer advice on HOW to escalate if necessary).

-The pressure on new interns are well described:
+The pressure on new interns is well described:

 - The heavy burden of responsibility for patient safety